xqwen/dap/experiments/exact/README.md

 ```
 dap -d data_file  -g grid_file -it 0 -st 0  -t nthread
 ```
-The "-it 0" option will force dap include all SNPs as candidates and "-st 0" option will force dap run through all model size partitions, i.e., overide the default stopping rule.
-We strongly recommend parallel processing with multiple threads with the "-t nthread" option.
+The "-it 0" option will force dap to include all SNPs as candidates and the "-st 0" option will force dap to run through all model size partitions, i.e., overide the default stopping rule.
+We strongly recommend parallel processing using multiple threads with the "-t nthread" option.

 ### Input files